Introduction

 Magento OpenSource pricing

-Magento Commerce (now Adobe Commerce) is a premium version that has all the features of Magento Open Source, as well as handpicked advanced features that matured businesses need.
-Magento Commerce license costs are based on annual Gross Merchandise Value (GMV) and Average Order Value (AOV).
+Adobe Commerce is a premium version that has all the features of Magento Open Source, as well as handpicked advanced features that matured businesses need.
+Adobe Commerce license costs are based on annual Gross Merchandise Value (GMV).
 The benefit of this pricing model is that Magento is as committed to your success as you are.

-Based on the range of GMV and AOV, your Magento Commerce license cost will differ.
-Earlier, the license cost for Magento Commerce and Commerce Cloud were featured in the official website of Magento.
-Now, you can get the exact Magento Commerce pricing from Adobe experts directly or can ask for a free Magento Commerce demo.
+Based on the range of GMV, your Adobe Commerce license cost will differ.
+Earlier, the license cost for Adobe Commerce and Adobe Cloud was featured in the official website of Magento.
+Now, you can get the exact Magento Commerce pricing from Adobe experts directly or ask for a free Magento Commerce demo.

-Like Magento Commerce, the license cost of Magento Commerce Cloud (now Adobe Commerce Cloud) is based on your annual GMV and AOV.
+Like Adobe Commerce, the license cost of Adobe Commerce Cloud is based on your annual GMV.
 You’ll have to speak with an Adobe expert for a quote for your business.

-Now that we have discussed the license cost of Magento Open Source, Commerce and Commerce Cloud, let’s move on to other cost factors like hosting, development etc.
+Now that we have discussed the license cost of Magento Open Source, Adobe Commerce and Adobe Commerce Cloud, let’s move on to other cost factors like hosting, development etc.

 Magento Domain Name Cost